oskitone/scout/readme.md

 - Do the batteries have enough power?
 The three batteries should have a total voltage of 3.6 to 4.5 volts.
 - If there’s buzzing, check for any metal scraps stuck to the speaker’s magnet.
 - If some keys are touchy or behaving weird, check to see that they're inserted all the way and flat against the PCB.
+- If you're hearing an unwanted hum from the speaker when the Scout isn't being played, verify all .1uF caps are soldered well.
+It may also be from noise added by long wires, so try to use the recommended wire lengths in this guide.

 ### Final assembly